Skip to main contentSkip to main navigationSkip to footer content

 Tuition The cost of taking courses at a university.
 This cost typically does not include housing and food, fees, and books.

 Tutor A student that provides assistance in learning course materials in a particular subject area.
-Tutors work in the Learning Center/Writing Studio.
+Tutors work in the Center for Learning & Student Support.

 U